Five Kilometres from Leipzig

 It is 1810, Lieutenant Richard Sharpe of the 95th Rifles, having distinguished himself in battle and in some other admittedly odd situations, is assigned with a small group of his men to Major Michael Hogan, on the understanding that “Major Hogan's coat buttons up tight over a number of other duties”.

-32 figures is way more than I need, a TSB unit is maximum 8 figures.
-However I rationalised it like this.
-Firstly, I’m playing solo, so I don’t need a tournament standard unit, I can have a little fun with them all being Riflemen but not all being TSB Rifleman.
-Secondly, I like posting photos of my games so if I made different poses of the same character I could mix things up a bit for the game reports.
+32 figures is way more than I need, a 5KL unit is maximum 8 figures.
+However I rationalised it like this, I like posting photos of my games so if I made different poses of the same character I could mix things up a bit for the game reports.
 Makes sense to me ;-)

 The box set and the rules went on my Christmas list, and Santa was kind enough to deliver, so away we go!
 Three days later all 32 figures were constructed (have I mentioned how much I enjoy the plastic multi-part kits?) and I’m really pleased how I managed to get not just the 8 characters looking different, but a pretty characterful mix of 32 poses.